 As a first home buyer, having a variable rate loan means you can pay more off if you want, without penalties, but it also means the rate may change, either up or down.
 That can make things hard when it comes to budgeting.
 With a fixed rate loan, you can fix the interest rate for between one and five years, and renegotiate after that if you want.
 These mortgages can make it easy for budgeting, as you know exactly how much your repayments will be each time they are due.

 When you are a first home buyer, the reality of having to pay stamp duty can be a real pain.
-Stamp duty can be different in each State.
+Stamp duty in Australia is often different in each State.
 It is basically a tax the State charges on the sale value.
 It is calculated on the higher of either the purchase price or the current market value.
 The cost of it can be quite high, and it can often come as a surprise to a first home owner.
 Use our stamp duty calculator to help limit your surprise.
 Our Mortgage Specialists can provide you with relevant Stamp Duty Calculations so you can stay informed.